pragdave/cs3342_09/README.md

 ## A2.7

-Type 3 because we don't need a stack for this language as a simple finite state machine can parse it without the use of a stack.
+Type 3 because a finite state machine can check the validity of the sentences which is a characteristic of a type 3 grammar.
+It does not require a stack.